philc/book-notes/business/paul graham essays.md

   * Copying or including existing work does not make the work unoriginal.
     * "Originality is the presence of new ideas, not the absence of old ones."
   * "One of the most powerful kinds of copying is to copy something from one field into another."
-  * Approaching people with a hobbyist's mindset
-    * "Most people who are very good at something are happy to talk about it with anyone who's genuinely interested.
-If they're really good at their work, then they probably have a hobbyist's interest in it, and hobbyists always want to talk about their hobbies."
   * "The degree to which great work happens in clusters suggests that one's colleagues often make the difference between doing great work and not."
   * "Avoid intermediaries between you and your audience."